horker/pswinsearch/docs/Invoke-WindowsSearch.md

 ### -SQL
 Specifies the query in Windows Search SQL.

-This values is directly passed to the search engine.
+This value is directly passed to the search engine.

 ```yaml
 Type: String